- Legal Articles

 It is also recommended that if the party on whose behalf the witness is appearing is Muslim, the witnesses should also be Muslim.
 If the party is non-Muslim, then non-Muslim witnesses might be accepted by the court.
 There should be 2 male, or 1 male and 2 female witnesses.
 The female witnesses shall be heard together while the male witnesses shall be heard alone.
 Additionally, there is no audience in the Family Court so the entire procedure is very private and confidential.

 Family members can be witnesses as well, however, parents of the parties cannot.
 This rule goes back to the impartiality of witnesses since it is unlikely that parents can be impartial witnesses in their children's matters.

-It is also important that the witnesses not have any direct conflict with either of the parties and is able to give a clear and precise account of the parties' family life.
+It is also important that the witnesses do not have any direct conflict with either of the parties and can give a clear and precise account of the parties' family life.
 This means that the witness should be able to give locations and dates of certain events, give clear and precise facts and the source of the fact(s) and the reasons behind their inferences.

 In the Family Court, witnesses often play a crucial and decisive part in the proceedings.
-In many cases, the testimony of witnesses can lead the way to one parties' success or failure in the case and his/her claims made therein.
-In certain cases, the judge may decide to give more weight to the testimony of the witnesses rather than documentary proof, if he deems fit for the purposes of delivery justice.
+In many cases, the testimony of witnesses can lead the way to one party's success or failure in the case and his/her claims made therein.
+In certain cases, the judge may decide to give more weight to the testimony of the witnesses rather than documentary proof, if he deems it fit for the delivery of justice.
 Hence, it is fair to say that witnesses are the key to success in the Family Court.